arnodel/golua/quotas.md

   - `"error"` if this execution context terminated with an error
   - `"killed"` if the context terminated because it would otherwise have exceeded its limits.
-- `ctx.limits` returns an object giving the resource limits of `ctx`
+- `ctx.limits` returns an object giving the hard resource limits of `ctx`.
+If any of these limits are reached then the context will be terminated immediately, returning execution to the parent context.
+Hard limits cannot exceed their parent's hard limits.
+- `ctx.softlimits` returns an object giving the resource soft limits of `ctx`.
+  Soft limits cannot exceed hard limits, but can be increased from the parent's context (TODO: check this behaviour).
 - `ctx.used` returns an object giving the used resources of `ctx`
 - `ctx.flags` returns a string describing the flags that any code running in this context has to comply with.
 Those flags are `"memsafe"`, `"cpusafe"` and